True wireworms Aeolus spp., Conoderus spp., Limonius spp.,

 False wireworms Eleodes spp., Blapstinus spp.

-Cultural management.
-Wireworm infestations can be minimized through clean cultivation and fallowing.
-Infestations are most severe in no tillage or reduced tillage situations, particularly following grain crops.
-Planting shallow and under warm conditions often will allow cotton seeds to germinate rapidly and for plants to outgrow wireworms.
+Minimize wireworm infestations through clean cultivation and clean fallowing.
+Infestations are most severe in no-tillage or reduced-tillage situations, particularly following alfalfa, cover crops, or grain.
+Planting shallow and under warm conditions often allows cotton seeds to germinate quickly so plants can outgrow wireworm injury potential rapidly.

 |Suggested Insecticides and Rates for Managing Wireworms in Cotton